PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 # Installing Python on Windows 11

 This tutorial will configure Python 3.11 on a Windows 11 computer using Mambaforge.
+For Linux/Mac see [Linux/Mac Install](https://github.com/PhilipYip1988/python-tutorials/blob/main/001_install/002_linux_install/readme.md)

 ## System Requirements